Safeguarding In Care Homes – Your Quick 2023 Guide

 Why Are DBS Checks Important For Safeguarding In Care Homes?

 Care homes play a crucial role in society by providing care and support to vulnerable individuals, including the elderly, those with disabilities, and those with mental health issues.
-However, it’s important to recognize that care homes can also be places where abuse, neglect, and mistreatment occur.
+However, it’s important to recognise that care homes can, unfortunately, also be places where abuse, neglect, and mistreatment do occur at the hands of staff members.
+Making sure that you have safeguarding checks in place to make sure you are protecting your vulnerable adults is of the utmost importance.

 The Importance Of A DBS Check For Staff